Arusekk/arusekk.github.io/posts/i-translated-git.md

 misses the meaning and sounds worse.

-I also found out about many secret features of Git, like git diff --color-words, git pull --autostash and all the interactive procedures.
+I also found out about many secret features of Git, like git diff --color-words / --color-moved, git pull --autostash and all the interactive procedures.

 Yeah so the best part of translating is the satisfaction